DoctorWkt/acwj/21_More_Operators/Readme.md

 ```

 Another design decision.
 For `++`, we could have made an A_IDENT AST
-node with an A_POSTINC parent, but given that we have the idenfier's name
+node with an A_POSTINC parent, but given that we have the identifier's name
 in `Text`, we can build a single AST node that contains both the node type
 and the reference to the identifier's slot number in the symbol table.